Design a Data Model in Power BI

 • Reseller

-3. Set the Data Category for the Country-Region, State-Province, and City columns (not the hierarchy level) to Country/Region, State or Province, and City, respectively.
+3. Set the Data Category for the following columns (not within the hierarchy):

 Configure the Sales table

-In this task, you’ll configure the Sales table.
+In this task, you’ll configure the Sales table with updated descriptions, formatting, and summarization.

 1. In the Sales table, select the Cost column.